CircleCI-Public/aws-ecr-orb/README.md

           # ECR image tags (comma-separated string), defaults to "latest"
           tag: latest,myECRRepoTag

+          # The return variable desired for the container SHA (default is `SHA256`)
+          return-sha-var: MYIMAGE

           # name of Dockerfile to use, defaults to "Dockerfile"
           dockerfile: myDockerfile